GoZOo/Eventus/README.md

 ## Updates

+### 2.7 - Seeker Update

+* Add seeker class and seeker screens that allow to find team by club and championship !
+* Add option to define default rdv before match time
+* Evo seeker (for team) and finder (for matches) are now async (so faster process)
+* Evo Jquery is removed, Js scripts for each admin page has been remade
+* Fix bug on input date/time in firefox
+* Fix rdv time for outdoor matches are now limited to 10 calculations (Google Api Matrix Distance limitation)
+* Fix translations issues

 ### 2.6 - About Update of the FFHB website

 * Evo implement new API of the FFHB Website